 All committees must present progress reports twice a year at all-ASGO meetings and as required to the executive board.
 The executive board must approve any funding requirements incurred by committees.

 Volunteers make up all committees and serve indefinitely.

 For more information, please contact us at email@example.com.

-You can read the complete ASGO constitution, as submitted to the graduate school for approval in the spring of 2011.
+You can read the complete ASGO Constitution, as approved by the graduate school in the fall of 2021.